AbeerAldayel/counterspeech-persuasion-modes/README.md

 ## Label Definitions

-Each utterance is labeled with one or more modes of persuasion:
+Each utterance is labeled with modes of persuasion:

 - **Reason**
-  Represents *logos* – logical appeals using evidence, examples, or reasoning.
+  This label indicates logos as a mode of persuasion.
+It appeals to the utilization of logic or reason (e.g., presenting related examples or supporting evidence).

 - **Credibility**
-  Represents *ethos* – appeals based on personal experience or authority of the speaker.
+  Represents ethos as a mode of persuasion.
+It relies on the credibility or authority derived from the speaker’s personal experience.

 - **Emotion**
-  Represents *pathos* – appeals to feelings, values, or emotional states of the audience.
+  Represents pathos as a mode of persuasion.
+It evokes the emotions and feelings of the audience or puts them in a certain mood, appealing to their emotions.

 ---